 Hold on.
-Why are the Dietary Guidelines so important?
+Why are the new dietary guidelines so important?

-Whether you know about them or not, they affect what you and your family eat.
+Whether you know about them or not, the new dietary guidelines affect what you and your family eat.
 Released every five years, the Dietary Guidelines for Americans aim to put the vast array of nutritional research into context for consumers.
 They set the nationwide standard for national food programs, including your child’s school lunch menu, nutrition plans your doctor recommends, low-income food programs, and diets for pregnant women.

 Because of this influence, food industries lobby immensely for the guidelines to shed their products in a positive light.
 For example, in the first three quarters of 2015, the National Cattlemen’s Beef Association spent more than $112,000 on lobbying, with the new Dietary Guidelines as its primary focus.
 The National Pork Producers Council spent $780,000.

 This year’s 570-page report was authored by the Dietary Guidelines Advisory Committee, a group of 14 appointed doctors and scientists working under the endorsement of the United States Department of Agriculture (USDA) and Health and Human Services (HHS).
 Here, the six key things to know about the report.